 Any other sensitive or personally identifiable information (PII)

-MongoDB offers the following ways to encrypt fields:
+MongoDB offers the following features to enable in-use encryption:

-Queryable Encryption is the next-generation in-use encryption feature, introduced in MongoDB Server version 6.0 and available as a public preview.
+Queryable Encryption is the next-generation in-use encryption feature, first introduced as a preview feature in MongoDB Server version 6.0 and as a generally available (GA) feature in MongoDB 7.0.
 Queryable Encryption supports searching encrypted fields for equality and encrypts each value uniquely.

-To learn how to use Queryable Encryption, see the Queryable Encryption Fundamentals.
+To learn more about Queryable Encryption, see Queryable Encryption in the Server manual.